 Do you feel there is a shift in the market from display to video?

 Alwin: There are different publishers on the German Market.
-Naturally, some rely more on video while others rely more on display or native.
+Naturally, some rely more on video while others focus on display or native.
 There is no doubt that video has grown dramatically recently, especially pre-roll.
-If we look at the last two years with the pandemic, it’s amazing to see how, in general, the different formats could grow due to the increase in traffic.
+If we look at the last two years with the pandemic, it’s amazing to see how, in general many different formats could grow due to the increase in traffic.

 Do you think that as publishers, you should consider increasing the amount of video content to benefit from the increasing CPMs of video?